troublebob/Scout/README.md

 Scout
 =====

-COMP30260 Assignment 1 SCOUT search with iterative deepening and reordering
+SCOUT search with iterative deepening and reordering